Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

+Second, the passive Mach-Zehnder interferometer used for heralding could be replaced with an actively switched version.
+Due to the probabilistic nature of the passive interferometer, half of the photons cannot be used to herald successful writing to the memory.
+Active switching, if achievable with sufficiently low insertion loss, would recover these photons and increase heralding efficiency.

 Finally, it should be mentioned that photon losses could be further reduced by utilizing a different optical frequency.
-The photon loss at the telecommunication O-band ($\sim$~0.3~dB/km), investigated here, is much lower than at optical wavelengths emitted from other defect platforms \cite{awschalom2018quantum}.
-However, the band with the lowest loss, which is primarily used in optical telecommunication systems nowadays, is the C-band, with a loss of $\sim$~0.2~dB/km.
-While the difference between these two bands is seemingly small, it accumulates to an order of magnitude loss difference after 100~km of propagation.
+The photon loss in the telecommunication O-band ($\sim\SI{0.3}{\decibel\per\kilo\meter}$), investigated here, is much lower than at optical wavelengths emitted by other defects~\cite{awschalom2018quantum}.
+Still, the band with the lowest loss, which is primarily used in optical telecommunication systems, is the C-band, with a loss of $\sim\SI{0.2}{\decibel\per\kilo\meter}$.
+While the difference between these two bands is seemingly small, it accumulates to an order of magnitude loss difference after \SI{100}{\kilo\meter} of propagation, providing strong motivation for the investigation of spin centres in this wavelength regime~\cite{Anisimov2025chlorine}.